onecompiler/tutorials/javascript/fundamentals/conditional-statements.md

   console.log('Adult');
 }
 ```
-## 2. IF-ELSE
+## 2. If-else

-ELSE part is used to execute the block of code when the condition fails.
+If is used to execute a block of code based on a condition. and else part is used to execute the block of code when the condition fails.

 ### Syntax
 ```javascript